Lenz-K/setup-script/README.md

 (The script dynamically determines which features make sense on a system):
 - Automatic Updates
 - Add a User
-- git
+- git (Username, E-Mail and optionally generate an SSH Key)
 - ExpressVPN
 - Set Timezone to UTC
-- ufw (Uncomplicated Firewall)
+- ufw (enable, add rules for SSH or OpenVPN)
 - Enforce SSH Key Authentication